 What is ZigZag?

-The element Zigzag is useful to detect the relevant maximums and minimums listed in the historical of a graph.
+The element Zigzag is useful to detect the relevant maximums and minimums listed in the graph historical.

 The indicator Zigzag is set up with the following 3 parameters: